twinfoundation/framework/packages/entity/docs/reference/interfaces/IComparator.md

 • **value**: `unknown`

-The value of the property to compare.
+The value of the property to check.